spectrocloud/librarium/docs/docs-content/getting-started/aws/deploy-k8s-cluster.md

 tags: ["getting-started"]
 ---

-This tutorial will teach you how to deploy a host cluster with Palette using Amazon Web Services (AWS), Microsoft Azure, or Google Cloud Platform (GCP) cloud providers.
+This tutorial will teach you how to deploy a host cluster with Palette using Amazon Web Services (AWS).
 You will learn about _Cluster Mode_ and _Cluster Profiles_ and how these components enable you to deploy customized applications to Kubernetes with minimal effort.

 As you navigate the tutorial, refer to this diagram to help you understand how Palette uses a cluster profile as a